 Dealing with an out-of-state DUI is particularly troublesome.
 First, you will have to deal with the Colorado Department of Motor Vehicles and Colorado’s criminal justice system.
 In addition, Colorado must inform your home state if it revokes your license in Colorado.
 This means that your home state could revoke your driver’s license independently or it could honor any revocation imposed by the state of Colorado.
 Additionally, you would not receive the benefits of being a Colorado resident for early-reinstatement purposes.
 Finally, edible marijuana raises special concerns, as residents and tourists alike are not used to its potency and long-lasting effects.

 What Constitutes Driving Under The Influence of Marijuana?

 Colorado is one of the few states to set a legal inference on the amount of THC in the blood that defines someone as “under the influence.”
 This inference is 5 nanograms per milliliter of blood.
 Unfortunately, it is not as easy to determine when that limit is reached as it is for alcohol consumption.

 The body processes alcohol relatively quickly and, therefore, is easy to test for.
 Marijuana testing requires a blood sample and can turn up long after ingestion.
-If you are a regular marijuana user, your body may store the THC in your fatty tissue, waiting to cause you to fail a DUI test regardless of whether you were actually impaired at the time.
+If you are a regular marijuana user, your body may store the THC in your fatty tissue, waiting to cause you to fail a DUI test regardless of whether you were actually impaired or high at the time.